 New Churchyard Toolkit

 Packed with ideas and practical advice the toolkit takes you through six steps for a fruitful churchyard, to help you develop an actionable plan for your churhcyard.
-It offers guidance on things to consider for each type of churhyard use eg when developing a quiet garden, a heritabe hub or a energy generation hub.
+It offers guidance on things to consider for each type of churchyard use eg when developing a quiet garden, a heritage hub or a energy generation hub.

 Other resources for churchyard management